 Straubs and Columbia River Cremation is in charge.
 There will be no service at her request.
 A celebration of life will be held at a later date.

-To plant a tree in memory of Irene Collett, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Irene Collett, please visit our Tree Store